 Office of Chief Learning Officer

 Welcome to the Post-Storm Damage Surveying training page.
-WDTD is hosting three courses: The EF Scale, the Damage Assessment Toolkit, and Stress Management for Damage Surveying.
-Also, a comprehensive curriculum includes all of these courses and the Introduction to Damage Surveying lesson.
-NOAA users: Please refer to the for estimated lesson availability Post-Storm Damage Survey Status Page for estimated lesson availability
+WDTD is hosting three courses: The EF Scale, The Damage Assessment Toolkit, and the comprehensive course titled Post-Storm Damage Survey Training.
+NOAA users: Please refer to the for estimated lesson availability and strategies for taking the courses or individual lessons within the Post-Storm Damage Survey Training Strategies Page

 This course gives you an introduction to the EF scale and a process to apply EF-ratings to damaged structures.
 This course has two lessons, two case studies and a final quiz in the LMS.
 The two case studies, narrated by experts in the NWS field, help you practice what you've learned in the lessons.